filipo18/-uwcisak-filip-unit3/Week28/week28.md

 ![Truth table](truthtable.png)

 ### Question 3
-Protocol, in computer science, a set of rules or procedures for transmitting data between electronic devices, such as computers. #[Source](https://www.britannica.com/technology/protocol-computer-science)
+Protocol, in computer science, a set of rules or procedures for transmitting data between electronic devices, such as computers.
+[Source](https://www.britannica.com/technology/protocol-computer-science)

+### Question 4
+Memory data Register holds data that is being transffered to or from memory.

+### Question 5
+2^7 coulours can be represented